 Times can be edited by clicking on the pencil icon (✎) next to the boat.

 Recording finishing times

 The finishing times will simply be taken as the last recorded lap time of each boat.
 On a passage race, there are no laps, but you'll still need to click record lap to record each boat's finish time.

 Times are recorded to the nearest whole second.
 As a matter of interest, a difference of one point between PYN handicaps represents about 3 seconds on a fifty minute race.

-Restarting the raceIf everybody is over the line, or the OOD has fat thumbs, you can restart the race by clicking the restart button.
+Restarting / cancelling a raceIf everybody is over the line, or the OOD has fat thumbs, you can restart the race by clicking the restart button.
 It will ask you if you are sure.
 Confirming 'yes - restart' will entail losing the start time from the existing race, across all devices that are recording the race.